iossifovlab/gpf/DAE/docs/variants.rst

 * **variant_in_members** (`list_(string)`) -
-    list of members of the family that have this variant
+    list of members of the family that have this allele
 * **variant_in_roles** (`list_(int32)`) -
     list of family members' roles that
-    have this variant
+    have this allele
 * **variant_in_sexes** (`list_(int8)`) -
     list of family members' sexes that
-    have this variant
+    have this allele

 Variant Scores schema